winitzki/scall/tutorial/programming_dhall.md

 - [D. Rémy.
 Functional programming and type systems.](https://gallium.inria.fr/~remy/mpri/)
 - [Lectures on Advanced Functional Programming, Cambridge, 2014-2015](https://www.cl.cam.ac.uk/teaching/1415/L28/materials.html), in particular the [notes on lambda calculus.](https://www.cl.cam.ac.uk/teaching/1415/L28/lambda.pdf)

-Most of that theory is beyond the scope of this book, which is focused on issues arising in practical programming.
+That theory is beyond the scope of this book, which   focuses on issues arising in practical programming.
-The book shows many complete code examples, which have been validated by the Dhall interpreter.
+The book contains a limited amount of theoretical material that proves the correctness of certain code constructions, notably the Church encodings of fixpoint types and the parametricity properties of existential types.

-In addition, the book contains some theoretical material that proves the correctness of certain code constructions, notably the Church encodings of fixpoint types and the parametricity properties of existential types.
+These proofs are not readily found in the available literature.

 Many more proofs are given in ["The Science of Functional Programming"](https://leanpub.com/sofp) by the same author.
 This book will refer to "The Science of Functional Programming" where appropriate.